WesleyBryie/ChumBucket/wiki/megathread/movies_and_tv.md

 # MOVIES AND TV

+**Use an adblocker like uBlock Origin before visiting any of the linked sites.**

 [/r/FREEMEDIAHECKYEAH's comprehensive list of various streaming sources](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/a2csq0/how_to_stream_movies_tv_anime_sports_online/)

 Some preliminary [steps to take](https://www.reddit.com/r/Piracy/wiki/browsing_and_downloading_guide) (in regards to non-software) to avoid accidentally running malware.